-Additional courses, offered through ethnic studies and other departments, may also count toward completion of the Ethnic Studies Minor.
+Additional courses, offered through ethnic studies and other departments, may also count toward completion of the ethnic studies minor.
 These courses will be determined on a semester-by-semester basis.
-For more information please contact the Center for Ethnic Studies director, professor Patrick Goldsmith, at 262-595-3418.
+For more information please contact the Center for Ethnic Studies director, Dr. Patrick Goldsmith, at 262-595-3418.